alpacahq/typescript-sdk/README.md

 }
 ```

-The possible values for `baseURL` are:
+Here are the possible base URLs:

 | URL                                        | Environment | Type               |
 | :----------------------------------------- | :---------- | :----------------- |